-Nick is an actuary and economist, specializing in public sector pensions and social insurance.
-His expertise includes pensions policy and reform; the interac-tion of countries’ demography, social security system and economy; index in-surance in developing countries; design and application of actuarial computer simulation models for the analysis of pension and other social security systems and training in these areas.
+Nick is an actuary and economist, specialising in public sector pensions and social insurance.
+His expertise includes pensions policy and reform; the interaction of countries’ demography, social security system and economy; index insurance in developing countries; design and application of actuarial computer simulation models for the analysis of pension and other social security systems and training in these areas.
 He is a director of Callund Consulting Limited.

-Nick has advised a number of countries on social insurance and pensions re-form, at both government and Fund level.
-These include valuation, modeling, actuarial advice and provision of a desk top model for the newly formed Gov-ernment of South Sudan; a survey and report on the harmonization of the Social Security systems of CARICOM members (Caribbean states), including design of a reference system model and identification of systems weaknesses; actuarial valuations, reform advice and actuarial training for the Jigawa State Pension Scheme in Nigeria, interim valuation and provision of model for the Abu Dhabi Retirement Pensions and Benefit Fund; modeling, reform options and capacity building for the Pension and Disability Insurance Fund in FYR Macedonia, an organisational review of the Pension Insurance Funds in Bosnia-Herzegovina, ongoing actuarial advice and valuations for the Bank of Uganda, modelling of parametric reforms in Georgia, and modelling and policy advice for British Over-seas Territories.
+Nick has advised a number of countries on social insurance and pensions reform, at both government and Fund level.
+These include valuation, modelling, actuarial advice and provision of a desk top model for the newly formed Government of South Sudan; a survey and report on the harmonisation of the Social Security systems of CARICOM members (Caribbean states), including design of a reference system model and identification of systems weaknesses; actuarial valuations, reform advice and actuarial training for the Jigawa State Pension Scheme in Nigeria, interim valuation and provision of model for the Abu Dhabi Retirement Pensions and Benefit Fund; modelling, reform options and capacity building for the Pension and Disability Insurance Fund in FYR Macedonia, an organisational review of the Pension Insurance Funds in Bosnia-Herzegovina, ongoing actuarial advice and valuations for the Bank of Uganda, modelling of parametric reforms in Georgia, and modelling and policy advice for British Overseas Territories.

-Nick is on the editorial Board of “The Actuary” and until recently was Chairman of the Resource and Environment Group of the UK actuarial profession.
-Nick is a senior honorary visiting fellow at Cass Business School and a visiting fellow at the London School of Economics.
+Nick is on the editorial Board of “The Actuary” magazine.
+He is a senior honorary visiting fellow at Cass Business School and a visiting fellow at the London School of Economics.
 Nick is a fellow of the Institute of Economic Affairs, for whom he undertook a cross-national comparison and analysis of pensions systems with lessons learned for policy reform options.
-He also under-took a study of the UK’s public sector pensions systems for the Pensions Policy Institute.
+He also undertook a study of the UK’s public sector pensions systems for the Pensions Policy Institute.